vitessio/website/content/en/docs/25.0/reference/vreplication/vstream.md

 By default, `preferlocalwithalias` is used in order to give preference to the caller's local cell and then any alias its cell belongs to.
 If `onlyspecified` is given, then only tablets within the specified `Cells` field value will be considered.

+##### ExcludeKeyspaceFromTableName

+**Type** bool\
+**Default** false

+When streaming from multiple keyspaces, `vtgate` prefixes table names with the keyspace name to disambiguate duplicate table names across keyspaces.
+When this flag is enabled, the keyspace prefix is omitted.
+This improves performance by avoiding the need to clone events.
+This is typically safe to use when streaming from a single keyspace.

 ##### HeartbeatInterval

 **Type** unsigned integer\